 C14.
 Lines 101-102 “The trapping was designed to capture both parental and hybrid/recombinant populations.”
 Not clear, which bias between hybrid or parental mouse trapping is (are) expected?

 We agree with a possible confusion of the terms, “trapping” could mean “location of trapping” (the way we use it) or “method of trapping” (not expected to differ across hybridization scale).
-We detail by replacing “The trapping was designed” by “The locations for trapping were selected in a geographical range allowing ” (line 111-112 new)
+We detail by replacing “The trapping was designed” by “The locations for trapping were selected in a geographical range allowing [...]” (line 111-112 new)

 C15.
 Lines 102-108: Sexing?
 Pregnancy statement?
 Age estimation (even categories)?
 The age could be interfering factor in Body Condition (see upcoming comments)

-We adding information in the text (lines 321-323) as well as in the new Supplementary Table S4.
+We added information in the text (lines 321-323) as well as in the new Supplementary Table S4.

 C16.
 Lines 111-112: “a value of the hybrid index (HI) calculated as a proportion of Mmm alleles in a set of 4-14 diagnostic markers (at least 10 loci in 92% of the mice)”.
 The difference in reliability of HI determined with 4 or 14 diagnostic loci is too high.
 Estimating genome hybridization with only 4 loci is not rigorous.
 Indeed, most of the studies studying the HZ have work with at least 6 allozymic markers (At this state of the manuscript, we could then interpret that in this very study, these 6 mandatory markers have not been assessed in all tested mice! see next comment and comments on table S1).
 The authors speak of 92% of mice genotyped with at least 10 loci (thus from 10 to 14), variance much more acceptable.
 So